kubeshop/botkube/docs/proposal/2022-09-28-event-manager-extensibility.md

 send alerts to this endpoint.
 Those examples can be extended, but is there another way to add those extensions in more detached way?
 For example, instead of forcing to implement interfaces, what about we add plugins, and they are being called automatically by main process (Botkube in our case).
 By doing that, plugins and core Botkube implementation can be independent and easy to maintain.

-### Golang and Extensibility
-Golang has [plugin](https://pkg.go.dev/plugin) package which you can use to add an extension system to your existing Go project.
-This package has some limitations as follows;
-- Once a problem occurs in plugin, it also crashes the host process (your main program, which is Botkube in our case).
-- You can load the plugin during the initialization, then reload is not supported.
-- You need to maintain conflict of shared libraries.

 ### Hashicorp's Go Plugin
 There are several alternatives to plugin systems in Golang, but I want to focus specifically on